 The participating Institutes and Centers (ICs) are inviting applications to support administrative supplements to existing awards of scientists who are outstanding mentors and who have demonstrated compelling commitments and contributions to enhancing diversity, equity, inclusion, and accessibility (DEIA) in the biomedical sciences.
 Excellent mentorship and superior training are critical to the development of exceptional future scientists.
 This administrative supplement recognizes the crucial role great mentors play in the development of future leaders in the scientific research enterprise.

 The supplement awards will provide up to $250,000.00 (direct costs), not to exceed the cost of the parent award, to grants supporting faculty members who have mentoring and/or mentorship as part of their existing awards and have demonstrated a commitment to outstanding mentorship and training, especially to individuals from groups identified as underrepresented in the biomedical sciences (e.g., see the Notice of NIH's of Interest in Diversity).
+Applications are limited to 1-year for Highly Resourced Institutions (HRIs) and up to 2 years ($250,000 for each year; potentially up to $500,000 total) for Limited-Resourced Institutions (LRIs).
 As administrative supplements, the work proposed needs to be within the scope of the research or training that is already supported.
 The award must have a component related to mentoring.
 Examples include but are not limited to: a Research Education Program that describes mentored research experiences, a Career Development section, a Plan to Enhance Diverse Perspectives, or a discrete objective related to mentoring.